Psharma1602/CodeLegacy/README.md

 13. Thirteenth log:- 18th May at 10:08pm (IST) The login page and registration page has been pushed.(Palak Sharma)
 14. Fourteenth log:- 19th May at 1:28pm (IST) The review page has been added.(Lakshita)
 15. Fifteenth log:- 19th May at 1:34pm (IST) The signup page has been added.(Lakshita)
-16. Sixteenth log:- 20th May at 10:23am(IST) Version 1 renamed.(Palak)
+16. Sixteenth log:- 20th May at 10:23am(IST) Version 1.0 renamed.(Palak)
+17. Seventeenth log:- 20th May at 10:45am (IST) Version 1.2 and final version has been pushed.(Palak)